slieb74/ds-train-test-split-nyc-career-ds-062518/README.md

 # Train Test Split <a id="toc"></a>

-Thus far we've simply been fitting models to data and calculating the error between various models and the actual data.
-This can lead to various problems such as overfitting where we overtune our models to these specific data points and fail to disern more generalizable patterns that will apply to future cases.

-Let's look at a few examples of how we could modify some of our algorithms to overfit data:

 ### Introduction

 Now that you've seen some basic linear regression models it's time to discuss further how to better tune these models.
 As you saw, we usually begin with an error or loss function for which we'll apply an optimization algorithm such as gradient descent.
 We then apply this optimization algorithm to the error function we're trying to minimize and voila, we have an optimized solution!
 Unfortunately, things aren't quite that simple.